Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Structured linear controlled differential equations

 \subsection{Introduction}

 Building on \citet{cirone2024theoretical}, we introduce Structured Linear Controlled Differential Equations (SLiCEs), a unifying framework for various choices of structured $A^i_{\theta}$.
 This section presents three examples based on current models in the literature, diagonal, DPLR, and block-diagonal matrices, as well as two novel examples based on sparse matrices and the Walsh--Hadamard transform.
+Here, we focus on the recurrent core, with further implementation details given in Appendix \ref{app:impl_det1}.

 Our main theoretical results are Theorems \ref{thm:bdlncde}, \ref{thm:slncde}, and \ref{thm:whlncde}, which show that SLiCEs with block-diagonal, sparse, and Walsh--Hadamard matrices have maximal probabilistic expressivity.
 Formal proofs are given in Appendix \ref{app:expressivity}.
-These results complement \cite[Theorem 4.3]{cirone2024theoretical}, which shows that SLiCEs with diagonal matrices are not maximally expressive and \cite[Proposition D.2]{movahedi2025fixedpointrnnsdiagonaldense}, which shows that SLiCEs with DPLR matrices have maximal probabilistic expressivity.
+These results complement \cite[Theorem 4.3]{cirone2024theoretical}, which shows that SLiCEs with diagonal matrices are not maximally expressive and \cite[Proposition F.2]{movahedi2025fixedpointrnnsdiagonaldense}, which shows that SLiCEs with DPLR matrices have maximal probabilistic expressivity.